Is Your Website Marked as ‘Not Secure’ by Google Chrome?

 All HTTP Sites Now Trigger Security Warning

-Up until now Chrome only issued a warning that a site was “not secure” when it was using HTTP if those websites collected passwords or card details.
-However, now all websites that are not using HTTP will be flagged as “not secure”, regardless of whether they collect password or card details.
+Previously Chrome had only issued a warning that a site was “not secure” when it was using HTTP if those websites collected passwords or card details.
+However, since Chrome 68 all websites that are not using HTTP are flagged as “not secure”, regardless of whether they collect password or card details.
+This is a great development for users as it allows them to decide whether or not to proceed to a potentially insecure website.
+For sites without HTTPS it is rather more damaging.

 Should Your Site Be Using HTTPS?